Peppershaker/exec_after_vpn/README.md

 The container runs python 3.6; however, if you have dependencies, specify them in the `requirements.txt` file in `docker_scripts` folder prior to building the container.

 #### Bash Script Dependencies
-Append the line below in `Dockerfile` to install the binaries you need
+Append the line below in `Dockerfile` to install the binaries you need.
 ```
-apt-get install -y --force-yes openvpn wget unzip curl procps install_more_here && \
+apt-get install -y --force-yes openvpn wget unzip curl procps ANYTHING_ELSE_YOU_NEED && \
 ```

 ## Author